Revenue from local government plays an important role in transportation finance.

 An increasing number of local county and municipal governments are making the decision to enact new taxes to generate revenue for transportation needs.
 These often require local referenda and result in increases to the local sales tax, which can be leveraged in the municipal bond market.
 A range of value capture techniques, including for example, tax increments and development impact fees, also highlight local governments' attempts to direct non-traditional revenue to transportation improvements.

-The FHWA Office of Innovative Finance Support provides information on the following types of local funding sources:
+The FHWA Center for Innovative Finance Support provides information on the following types of local funding sources:

-The Office of Innovative Finance Support also provides information on:
+The Center for Innovative Finance Support also provides information on:

 Additional sources of local funding include local motor fuels taxes, tolls, and fares.